-- 5. Where appropriate: vulnerable customers/claimants who are not collecting their payments; all Habit and Repute cases (applies to Scotland only); all verification of a marriage (referrals made by the Relationship Validation Unit. - 6.
+Where appropriate: Visit to vulnerable customers/claimants who are not collecting their payments; all Habit and Repute cases (applies to Scotland only); all verification of a marriage (referrals made by the Relationship Validation Unit.

 [Habit and Repute cases (applicable to Scotland only) may require up to 4 visits per case, as the customer/claimant and up to three witnesses will need to be visited.
-See the Habit and Repute guide for further information on how to deal with these cases.] - 7.
-Aim of visit: To assist the customer/claimant as requested in the visit referral
+See the Habit and Repute guide(link is external) for information on dealing with these cases.]

+Aim of visit: To assist the customer/claimant as requested in the visit referral.